noted/scholar/README.md

 `:last`   | The contributor's last name (surname).
 `:suffix` | Any suffixes or titles the contributor has ("PhD", "Esq", "Jr", "KBD", et cetera).
 Omit any periods.

-## Supported Ruby Versions

-Scholar is tested on MRI version 1.9.2, 1.9.3, and 2.0.0.

 ### Search

 ```ruby